ibm-cloud-docs/openshift/ts-ingress/ts-ingress-app.md

 You exposed your app by creating an Ingress resource for your app in your classic cluster.
 When you tried to connect to your app by using the public IP address or Ingress subdomain, the connection failed or timed out.

 {: tsResolve}
-First, check that your cluster is fully deployed and has at least 2 worker nodes available per zone to ensure high availability for your ALB (version 3.11 clusters) or router for the Ingress controller (version 4 clusters).
+First, check that your cluster is fully deployed and has at least 2 worker nodes available per zone to ensure high availability for your router for the Ingress controller.
 ```
 ibmcloud oc worker ls --cluster <cluster_name_or_ID>
 ```